 - Ongoing advocacy for models of family practice to support family physicians in providing continuing comprehensive care.

-- Initiatives to support family physicians with special interests or focused practices as part of comprehensive care family practices, including the introduction of a Section of Communities of Practice in Family Medicine (CPFM).
+- Initiatives to support family physicians in Communities of Practice in Family Medicine (CPFM) as part of comprehensive care family practices, including the introduction of the newly renamed CPFM Section.

 - Opportunities for experienced non-certified family physicians to become part of the specialty of family medicine through a time limited alternative route to certification (ARC).